Study Island Group Session Feature Focus

 Race: In race mode, students race against each other to answer as many questions correctly as possible as quickly as possible.

-You should note that you can also create a Group Session as an assignment type ahead of time so that you never miss out on a minute of instructional time.
+You can also create a Group Session as an assignment type in advance so that you never miss out on a minute of instructional time.
 Keep in mind, in order to build assignments, you must first organize your students into classes.

 If, at any point, students need to leave a session early, they can save it for later and then return when class resumes.
 Session results are instantly put into a Group Sessions Report, where you can dig deeper into individual student results and see how each student answered each question.

 How can I use Group Sessions in my classroom?

-Formatively Assess Students: Not only is this one of the most popular ways teachers use Group Sessions in their classrooms, but it’s also one of the most important.
+Formatively Assess Students: Not only is this one of the most popular ways teachers use Group Sessions, but it’s also one of the most important.
 Use Group Sessions before or after instruction to check for understanding via in-class quizzes and test reviews and get immediate and actionable data you can use to drive instruction on the spot.
 This application of the feature is especially important in the current landscape, as teachers need formative assessment tools that can be used both in person and virtually!